Gerald Lawrence is the Chief Operating Officer of the firm.

-Mr. Lawrence is the General Counsel of the Pennsylvania Democratic Party, and has a long history of political and community involvement.
+Mr. Lawrence has a long history of political and community involvement.
 He is a member of the Democratic National Committee, has four times served as a Delegate to the Democratic National Convention, including in 2016, and is Caucus Chairman of the Pennsylvania Democratic State Committee.

 In 2014, the Supreme Court of Pennsylvania appointed Mr. Lawrence to the Board of Law Examiners, and, on April 1, 2016, as Vice-Chairman of the Board.
 The seven member Board of lawyers and judges regularly meets to review bar admission rules and recommend specific rule changes, review proposed bar examination questions and analyses, approve examination results, set policy and handle all other bar admission obligations as charged by the Court.
 The Board holds formal hearings for applicants appealing the initial denial of their application to determine whether or not they meet the requirements for admission to the bar.

 In addition, he served two terms, including as Vice-Chairman, on the Disciplinary Board of the Supreme Court of Pennsylvania which regulates the conduct of Pennsylvania’s 75,000 licensed attorneys.
 Mr. Lawrence serves as Commissioner of Elections and Commissioner of Voter Registration of Delaware County, Pennsylvania, as a member of the Investment Advisory Board of the Pennsylvania Supreme Court and he previously served as an appointed Member of the Pennsylvania Securities Commission's Attorney Advisory Committee.

 Mr. Lawrence is President of the James A. Finnegan Fellowship Foundation, which provides scholarships, stipends and internships to Pennsylvania students who express an interest in state government.
 He a member of the Board of Directors of the Head of the Schuylkill Regatta, a significant international rowing competition held annually in Philadelphia, and is also a member of the Board of the Keystone Research Center which conducts original research, produces reports, and promotes public dialogue that addresses economic and civic problems.
-Mr. Lawrence serves as a member of the Finance Committee of the Board of Trustees of the Agnes Irwin School in Rosemont, Pennsylvania.
+Mr. Lawrence serves as a member of the Board of Trustees of the Agnes Irwin School in Rosemont, Pennsylvania.
 In addition, he serves as an Alumni Interviewer for Georgetown University.